sumitarora/redux-segment/README.md

 **Redux Segment is designed to allow you to _measure_ faster.** First, choose what you want to learn.
 Build it.
-Then, determine how you're going to meaure it.
+Then, determine how you're going to measure it.
 And finally, collect the result.

 _You can, of course, still track all actions if you want by explictly marking each one._